jakerella/p52/rules/05_space_layout.md

 ### Space Layout Default Values

 When revealing any spot in the space, use the table below to determine what lies on that spot.
-These are default values - check your scenario for any deviations!
+These are default values - check your scenario or quest for any deviations!

-All **Aces, twos, and threes** are always specific to your particular scenario and quest!
+All **Aces, twos, and threes** are always specific to your particular quest!

 | Card # | Suit | Effect |
 | ------ | ---- | ------ |